ahimahas/MethodTimeTracker/README.md

 # When can be used

-If you felt that your application works a bit slow and you want to know where is the bottleneck in the code level, you are in right place.
+If you felt that your application works a bit slow and you want to know where is the bottleneck in the code level, you are in the right place.

 Method time tracker measures for each method that how much time they spend.
 You can specify a single method you want to measure, or just check all methods in a class.